mattmoehr/dane-county-bike-map/research-notes.md

 - http://www.opencyclemap.org/
 - These are rendered tiles.
 They seem to open for download, but they can not be styled.
 I think.

+### National Park Service

+- Tom Patterson (www.shadedrelief.com) makes awesome maps that are kind to the user.
+- Here are some symbols from NPS https://www.nps.gov/hfc/carto/map-symbols.cfm
+-